Paulino-Cristovao/churn_predictions/docs/METRICS_EXPLANATION.md

 # Model Evaluation Metrics Explanation

-This document explains the key performance metrics used in the Kolecto Churn Prediction project, structured to help you choose the right tool for the job.
+This document explains the key performance metrics used in the SaaS Churn Prediction project, structured to help you choose the right tool for the job.

 ## 1. Accuracy
 *   **Definition**: The percentage of predictions that are correct (both True Positives and True Negatives).